sandiegojs/vanilla-browser-docs/docs/ajax.md

 # Add submit event

-Now that we've covered the basics of getting a DOM element and hooking into it's events, let's add a submit event handler to the form.
+Now that we've covered the basics of getting a DOM element and hooking into its events, let's add a submit event handler to the form.
 Later, we'll use this handler to kick off a request to the backend.

 Our first step in this new file is to get a reference to the form element.
 Create a variable named `form`, and assign the form DOM element on the page to it.